ghoomfrog/silili/silili-vs-toki-pona.md

 - Silili has a word that means "of", and no phrase delimiter (*pi* in Toki Pona).
 - Silili only relies on tone or a question mark for yes/no questions.
 - Silili has an actual number system of base-6 (partly thanks to [jan Misali](https://www.youtube.com/watch?v=qID2B4MK7Y0)).
-- Silili can differentiate (not necessarily with unique words) between:
+- Silili can differentiate (not necessarily with unique words) between "very/intense", "many/much", "more intense", "more in quantity", "most intense", "most in quantity", "mild", "few/some", "less intense", "less in quantity", "least intense" and "least in quantity".
-	- very/intense
-	- many/much
-	- more intense
-	- more in quantity
-	- most intense
-	- most in quantity
-	- mild
-	- few/some
-	- less intense
-	- less in quantity
-	- least intense
-	- least in quantity